 My goal is to be admitted into a DPT program and obtain my licensure for physical therapy.
 I wish to specialize in pediatrics and treat children with conditions related to neurological and genetic disorders.

 My goals are to go to medical school and specialize in the field of neurology.
-I hope to pursue clinical research involving numerous types of neurological disorders.
+I hope to pursue clinical research.

 My goal is to attend graduate school and obtain a Ph.D. in clinical psychology.
 I am interested in working with children and adolescents with emotional disorders and their families.